Oussama-Maati/my_becode_work/README.md

 ## Phishing

 [Phishing Intro](./phishing/) This subfolder contain a report of somes mails to check if these are actual phishing mail or actual compagnies mail with nothing dangerous.
 It also contains a folder with a phishing like website that I made on the theme "Bob has a dog (a bull terrier) named "Shimi".
 Bob really loves his dog".

+## Red Team

+[Red Team](./RedTeamLab/) This subfolder practice about The Cyber Kill Chains and all the steps about it.
+Using well knows basics tools for pentesting and recon, the files are encrypted as it contains sensitive data about the bootcamp compagny.